Ferdinand-vW/Wlp-verification-engine/README.md

 # Wlp-verification-engine
 Ferdinand van Walree 3874389 and Matthew Swart 5597250

-This project uses the following compiler verions:
+This project uses the following compiler versions:
 - Haskell version: 7.10.2-a
 - uuagc-0.9.52.1

 In order to verify an example from examples.hs you need to run "build.sh" and type: verify <function from examples.hs>.
-E.g: "verify minind"
+E.g: "verify minind'"

 The build.sh script builds the engine and loads the correct Haskell file.